Wetlands – hidden wildlife havens

 The Congo basin in Africa contains at its heart the world’s largest tropic peat swamp, home to unrivalled populations of gorillas and forest elephants.
 The swampy waters of the Sudd on the Nile and the Okavango wetland in southern Africa are green refuges for wildlife like cheetahs and rhinoceroses.
 The mangroves in Rufiji, Tanzania, are home to fish, migratory water birds, sea turtles crabs and shrimp.

 Many wetlands are of truly global importance.
-Tens of millions of migrating birds rely on a network of some 7000 wetlands to feed and rest along their intercontinental flyways.
+Hundreds of millions of migrating birds rely on a network of thousands wetlands to feed and rest along their intercontinental flyways.
 But while much is known, the ecological wealth of many wetlands are still being uncovered.
 Some 200 new species are discovered in freshwater wetlands alone each year.

 Unfortunately, wetlands have been facing growing threats and are being lost three times faster than forests.
 A third has been dammed, dyked, and drained to extinction in the past half-century alone.